 The Hetch Hetchy region is much lower than Yosemite Valley, and Yosemite winter hikes here, such as Wapama Falls, are usually accessible through the season.
 The Hetch Hetchy region lies below 4,000 feet (1,220 meters) elevation and is actually preferable in the winter when it’s not as hot.

 There are lots of winter hikes and winter activities in Yosemite to keep you happy, and not only is lodging easier to find in this season but locals know winter along with spring and fall are truly the best times for visiting.

-Most of the non-camping options in Yosemite Valley and southern Yosemite are open year round, including the tent cabins in Half Dome Village (Curry Village).
+Most of the non-camping options in Yosemite Valley and southern Yosemite are open year round, including the tent cabins in Curry Village.
 This year, Yosemite Mariposa County is excited to announce our new lodging additions to the area, Autocamp Yosemite and Explorer Cabins by Tenaya Lodge.

 Accommodations inside Yosemite usually require reservations months or even years ahead for summertime stays, but Yosemite National Park’s walk-up traffic in winter is light, and Mariposa County offers incredible Yosemite winter lodging options as well.